Steven Crowl

-Steven Garrett Crowl (born July 1, 2001) is an American basketball player who is currently a free agent.
+Steven Garrett Crowl (born July 1, 2001) is an American basketball player who is currently playing with the Salt Lake City Stars in the NBA G League.
 He played college basketball for the Wisconsin Badgers.

 Early life and high school career

 Crowl was born and raised in Eagan, Minnesota and played at Eastview High School.
 During his junior season, Crowl led Eastview to the Minnesota 4A state tournament while averaging 19.7 points (39% 3FG), 8.1 rebounds and 1.6 blocks per game.
 As a senior, he led the team and averaged 26.7 points and 12 rebounds per game, while also leading the team in assists (4.3 per game).
 Crowl finished his career as Eastview's all-time leading scorer (1,747), rebounder (832) and shot blocker (103).
 Crowl was also a finalist for Minnesota Mr. Basketball.

 Recruiting

-Crowl committed to play college basketball at Wisconsin over offers from Minnesota, Iowa, Colorado, Northern Iowa and South Dakota.
+Crowl committed to play college basketball at Wisconsin over offers from Minnesota, Iowa, Colorado, Northern Iowa, and South Dakota.